 In case you need to read the events from a Microsoft 365 Group, you’ll also need your IT administrator perform these one-time steps: Enabling Calendar web part to read from Microsoft 365 group

-Multiple calendars
+Multiple calendars on a single site

 You can have more than one calendar showing events from separate Calendar lists.